Itihaas (1997 film): Production

 Itihaas was the first attempt of Kanwar at producing a film and was highly publicised.
 He repeated the pairing of Devgn and Khanna who had previously starred in his 1996 film Jaan.
 Outlook noted that the film had been "lavishly produced".
 Xavier Marquis also helped in the film's finances.

 Soundtrack

-Lyrics by Sameer Anjaan, Music by Dilip Sen-Sameer Sen.
+Music by Dilip Sen-Sameer Sen.

 The audio cassette of the film was released at the Sun & Sand Hotel in Juhu.

 Reception

-Reportedly made on the successful pairing of Devgn and Khanna in Jaan, Rediff.com rated it #8 in its Ten Worst Films of Ajay Devgn list while calling it a "dreadful action romance".